A pause before the scroll.

 Technology reveals as much about you as it does about the world.

-What you click on tells you what you crave.
+What you click reveals what hooks you.

-What you avoid tells you what you fear.
+What you avoid reveals what unsettles you.

 Not a flattering one.